bradendubois/animal-crossing-nh-villager-tracker/README.md

 * [electron-store](https://github.com/sindresorhus/electron-store), a module to easily enable and access persistant userdata.
 * The [Animal Crossing Fandom Wiki](https://animalcrossing.fandom.com/wiki/Animal_Crossing_Wiki), for hosting all the data on the villagers; this data is scraped by [another project I made](https://github.com/bradendubois/animal-crossing-wiki-villager-scraper).
 * The [Animal Crossing Leaf](https://commons.wikimedia.org/wiki/File:ACLeaf.svg) which I have modified to create the logo for the project.
 The icon is distributed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) license.

+## Contributions

+In numerous spots, villagers are listed by their name, either English or Japanese; I do not speak nor read Japanese, and I do not know whether there are any problems with how they are presented.
+Similarly, in the navigation bar, villagers are listed by their name, and sorted alphabetically; I do not know if the sorted lists are correct in Japanese.

+If you are fluent in Japanese and can shed some light on any issues or sorting inaccuracies with the Japanese versions, please do let me know.